 Pixel art is a pretty common 2D game art style.
 Games with a pixelated visual aesthetic are made up of characters, objects, and environments with very visible pixels.
 It looks as though these game assets were made from lego blocks!
 While this style originally resulted from limitations in game development technology, studios and developers continue to use it today mainly for a nostalgic effect.
 For a clearer picture of what pixel art in games looks like, search Contra (1987).

 The flat game art style was obviously built for 2D games.
 Its very name suggests a game is made up of only 2D assets.
 With flat art, everything in a game is embodied by blocks of color.
 It makes use of basic shapes to build characters, game objects, and the entire game landscape.
 Check out Limbo (2010) to see what we mean.

 Like flat art, abstract art in games also makes use of geometrical shapes.
 However, their difference lies in how these shapes are used.
-In a previous blog post, we defined the abstract video game art style as one where “[u]sers have to surmise what a game element’s function is”.
+In our blog post on the different art styles for video games, we defined the abstract video game art style as one where “[u]sers have to surmise what a game element’s function is”.
 This is because abstract art-based games do not have clear characters.
 Most of the time, they only provide roles.

 For example, the circular object in Pong (1972) represents the ball players have to hit using separate flat surfaces, which represent their rackets.
 Taken out of Pong, these shapes do not retain their role as ball and racket.

 To simplify 2D games, we narrowed them down to their elements.
 Two-dimensional games are essentially games with predominantly 2D graphics that have limited movement.

 Some of the most common types of 2D games in terms of gameplay are: